redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

   controller caller
 ```

-Returns the data timestamp (in milliseconds) stored in the pill.
+Returns the data timestamp (`packageTimestamp`, in milliseconds) stored in the pill.

 #### ∮ ReadFeedId